 By Jerry Wilkinson

-One of their sons, Edney Parker, married Edna Pinder, granddaughter of Richard Pinder.
+One of the Parker children, Edney Parker, married Edna Pinder, granddaughter of Richard Pinder.
 Edney and Edna had 12 children - five sons and seven daughters.
 The Parker cluster of homes on Upper Matecumbe Key was appropriately known as Parkerville.
 The Parkers became a part of the early settlement on Upper Matecumbe, along with the aforementioned Russells and Pinders.
 The Parkers' arrival prompted the Russells and Pinders to move the church building south to facilitate better use by the three families.

 Matecumbe, as it was called then, became a family community under the Russells, Pinders and Parkers, but the railroad changed the character of another Keys community.
 The large homesteads split into smaller units during the Flagler era from 1905 to 1935.
 The islands became two halves separated lengthwise by the railroad.
-The Russells, Pinders and Parkers sold portions of land to newcomers like the Cothrons and Careys.
+The Russells, Pinders and Parkers sold portions of land to newcomers like the Churchs, LaBranchs, Luckenbacks, Howells, Peacocks, Cothrons, Careys, etc.

 F.E.C. engineer William J. Krome surveyed various potential routes for the Overseas Extension from 1902 to 1904.
 In 1903, he filed a homestead claim at what is now Krome Avenue and Avocado Drive in Homestead.
 Krome, a bachelor, continued working for the railroad under Joseph Meredith, but began taking time off to buy more land and develop groves in Homestead.